mim-solutions/bert_for_longer_texts/README.md

-# BERT For Longer Texts
+# **BELT** (**BE**RT For **L**onger **T**exts)

 ## Project description and motivation

+### The BELT approach

 The BERT model can process texts of the maximal length of 512 tokens (roughly speaking tokens are equivalent to words).
 It is a consequence of the model architecture and cannot be directly adjusted.
 Discussion of this issue can be found [here](https://github.com/google-research/bert/issues/27).
 Method to overcome this issue was proposed by Devlin (one of the authors of BERT) in the previously mentioned discussion: [comment](https://github.com/google-research/bert/issues/27#issuecomment-435265194).
 The main goal of our project is to implement this method and allow the BERT model to process longer texts during prediction and fine-tuning.
+We dub this approach BELT (**BE**RT For **L**onger **T**exts).

 More technical details are described in a [document](docs/bert_for_longer_texts.md).

+### Attention is all you need, but 512 words is all you have

+The limitations of the BERT model to the $512$ tokens come from the very beginning of the transformers models.
+Indeed, the attention mechanism, invented in the groundbreaking 2017 paper [Attention is all you need](https://arxiv.org/abs/1706.03762), scales quadratically with the sequence length.
+Unlike RNN or CNN models, which can process sequences of arbitrary length, transformers with full attention (like BERT) are infeasible (or very expensive) to process long sequences.
+To overcome the issue, alternative approaches with sparse attention mechanisms were proposed:

+### BELT vs. BigBird vs. LongFormer

+...

 ## Installation and dependencies